-- SFR is supported on ext3, ext4, and XFS file systems. - SFR is supported for multi-partition disks and whole disks. - SFR is supported for Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure cloud assets.
+- SFR is supported on ext3, ext4, and XFS file systems. - SFR is supported for the / (root file system).

+- SFR is supported for multi-partition disks and whole disks. - SFR is supported for Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure cloud assets.